"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 By Dr. Bryan Pearlman

-If you’re a parent, educator, or mental health professional, chances are you’ve wondered:
+If you’re a parent, educator, or mental health professional, you’ve probably asked yourself at some point:

-• Why didn’t anyone teach me how to handle my emotions?
+• Why didn’t anyone teach me how to manage my emotions?

 • Am I doing enough for the kids in my life?